jeremyk-91/advent-of-code/README.md

 # advent-of-code-2019
 I'm working on the [Advent of Code](https://adventofcode.com/) problems for 2019 in this repository.
-The goal is to solve as many of the problems, if not all of them, using Haskell.
+The goal is to solve as many of the problems as possible, if not all of them, using Haskell.
 I first learned about it during my degree at Imperial College, but haven't used it much since besides occasionally doing the [January tests](http://wp.doc.ic.ac.uk/ajf/haskell-tests/) for fun.
 Nonetheless, I thoroughly enjoyed learning about Haskell and working with it - I'm not sure how much can be attributed to the, in my opinion, excellent Tony Field.

 I'm most familiar with Java (with C++ a distant second and probably Python third), so working with Haskell can be quite frustrating in that I'm taking a long time for something I could conceivably implement in under 5 minutes.

+I'll write up some of the thinking behind my solutions, as well as what I thought part 2 was going to be when I looked at the part 1 spec for some of the problems.

 ## Day 1
 Time taken: 25 minutes | Time I'd expect in Java: 3 minutes